 While Jim’s interviews are considered by many as among the best nationally, he got into a verbal spat with ex-NBA commissioner David Stern over suspicions that the draft lottery was tampered.
 Asked flat our whether the lottery is fixed, Stern retorted by startling Rome, asking him if he beats his wife.
 In the on-air exchange, Stern accused Rome of asking the question to get a cheap thrill.
 The polemics made for good copy across the country.

-Rome eventually left iHeart to join CBS Sports Radio, giving personalities like Colin Cowherd and Dan Patrick opportunities to encroach upon Rome’s national turf.
+Rome eventually left iHeart to join CBS Sports Radio, giving personalities like Colin Cowherd and Dan Patrick opportunities to encroach upon his national turf.
 Rome himself seeded a tree of sports radio hosts like J.T. the Brick and Travis Rodgers who trace their careers through Rome associations.
 Rodgers was a longtime Rome producer and J. T. was a frequent caller who won a Rome “Smack-Off” contest.
 The Brick used the experience as a stepping stone to launch an on-air career of his own.

 Behind most successful public personalities is a behind the scene doer.
 Kraig Kitchin ran iHeart’s Premiere Networks in the 90s and had the vision to syndicate Rome across the country.
 When Auto Zone showed interest in sponsoring Rome’s show, Kitchin and his sales team got top dollar from the chain by including naming rights to Rome’s studio.
 Historically, Kitchin and iHeart were the first to do so.
 Now corporate names label studio shows that span the gamut, locally and nationally, almost everywhere.